 How appropriate that April is Stress Awareness Month.
 With all that we are experiencing in our world at this time, how can a person not feel the effects of stress?
 This is the first time in our lifetime that we have had a global pandemic that has almost shut our economy down.
 Without people on the front lines such as truck drivers and health care workers, our lives would be much more difficult than they currently are.
 Stress can make a person sick and even shorten one’s life.
-Dealing with stress seems to be our way of life.
+Dealing with stress seems to be our way of life be it exercising, martial arts, painting, or just consuming some CBD gummies (e-stores like Blessed CBD), we tend to do it all!
 Here’s the deal; while stress is real, there is good news: There are healthy ways to relieve stress that can be done at home or in the cab of a truck.

 Deep Breathing – My favorite way of dealing with stress is deep breathing.
 The 4X4 Technique (the stress and anxiety relaxation technique) is a great way to regulate your hormone cortisol.
 This hormone controls the fight or flight response in the body.
 When our bodies stay in a state of stress, our brain thinks we are in a flight mode and it consistently releases cortisol.
 Over time, this can cause disease in the body.
 Hope Zvara, with Mother Trucker Yoga, shows us how to perform the breathing technique in this video.
 Breathe in for a count of four seconds and back out for a count of four seconds.
 In through the nose and out through the nose.
 Do this for several minutes.
 The technique is simple and effective.